 At the Table with Tony is a series of conversations with Tony Brown, Professor Emeritus at the Sanford School of Public Policy at Duke University.
-Tony is facing significant health challenges, and he is clear about his 2025 priorities.
-In addition to prioritizing his wife, Teddie, and his family, nurturing a generative, “grow together” friendship community that creates benefits for others is an important 2025 aspiration.
-At the Table with Tony helps him do that.
+Facing a health scare, Tony first turned to podcasting to stay connected with more than a thousand former students and friends.
+The goal is to continue to nurture a generative, “grow together” friendship community that creates benefits for others.

 About Tony Brown